 In any case, any exchange is always useful; often some ideas or intuitions of the customers have given that extra touch to the whole project!

-But the choice to use a precise style would presuppose the use of stylistic elements, that is of shapes, combinations of pre-packaged colors-materials.
+But the choice to use a precise style would presuppose the use of stylistic elements, shapes and combinations of pre-packaged colors-materials.
 This would mean:

 - deprive yourself of the opportunity to dare, to experiment